Skip to main content

 • Customizable Automations & Workflows: The best ATS allow you to set up workflow automations to take care of menial tasks like sending out interview reminders, following up on references, or sending bulk rejection emails.

-• Candidate Screening Tools: This refers to incorporated tools to assess candidates on specific skills using exams, questionnaires, skill assessments, or other ranking tools.
+• Candidate Screening Tools: This refers to incorporated ATS tools to assess candidates on specific skills using exams, questionnaires, skill assessments, or other ranking tools.
 This helps to compare qualified candidates side-by-side before deciding who should advance.

 • Job Posting & Distribution: This refers to tools that automatically post job openings to multiple job boards and social media platforms, increasing the visibility of your job postings, and attracting a larger and more diverse candidate pool.